zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-ann-configuration.md

 {% include copy-curl.html %}

 ### Memory and caching settings
-Sparse ANN equipped a circuit breaker to prevent the algorithm consuming too much memory, so users do not need to worry about affecting other OpenSearch functionalities.
+Sparse ANN equips a circuit breaker to prevent the algorithm consuming too much memory, so users do not need to worry about affecting other OpenSearch functionalities.
 The default value of `circuit_breaker.limit` is $$10\%$$, and you can set a different limit value to control the total memory the algorithm will use.
-Once the memory reaches this limit, a cache eviction would incur and data which are used least frequently will be evicted.
+Once the memory reaches this limit, a cache eviction would occur and data which are used least recently will be evicted.
 Here is an example to call the circuit breaker cluster setting API:
 ```json
 PUT _cluster/settings
 {